External Fertilization in Animals

 Polychaetes are segmented worms of the Annelid phylum.
 They correspond to the most diverse class of polychaetes, the majority being in the marine environment.
 The entire group fertilizes externally.

-Through their evolutionary and adaptation processes, animals develop different mechanisms or strategies that are beneficial for their lives.
+Through their evolutionary and adaptation processes, animals develop different mechanisms or strategies that are beneficial for their survival.
 The aquatic environment offers a possibility of mobilizing the gametes for fertilization to occur, something that does not happen in the terrestrial environment.
 This makes fertilization possible in the water without the animals having to touch each other.

-After the fusion between ova and spermatozoa, the aquatic environment also offers another possible advantage, specifically the possibility of dispersal of the newly formed zygote.
-As we have already mentioned, these animals release large quantities of eggs into the water, in such a way that the survival of the species is guaranteed both by the quantity and by the dispersion offered by the water.
+After the fusion between ova and spermatozoa, the aquatic environment also offers another possible advantage.
+Specifically, the possibility of dispersal of the newly formed zygote.
+As we have already mentioned, these animals release large quantities of eggs into the water in such a way that the survival of the species is guaranteed both by the quantity and by the dispersion offered by the water.
 Simply put, external fertilization is often the most effective way for the animal to reproduce in the aquatic environment.

 Not all aquatic animals reproduce externally.
 You can see examples in our guide to aquatic mammals.